 Supervision and Consultation

 Clinical supervision and/or consultation is available for both licensed and pre-licensed therapists.
-I especially enjoy working with those needing support around building a successful private practice, working with high-achieving individuals (including current and former athletes), and treating anxiety/self-worth issues.
+I especially enjoy working with those needing support around early career issues, building a successful private practice, working with high-achieving individuals (including current and former athletes), and treating anxiety/self-worth issues.
 It is important to note that I emphasize relational, culturally-sensitive, and developmentally appropriate approaches in both supervision and consultation contexts.

 I can also provide ongoing professional consultation services and workshops to students, athletes, schools, coaches, and parents.
 In addition to the following topic areas, I can provide tailored training for specific audiences.